| The Pickwick Story is continued from

 Long Beach, California, and is providing one of the biggest attractions at

+this world showplace.
 “Twenty-thousand people crowded the court in which the

 car was christened by Clara Bow, vivacious screen star, and every day since